SWE-Bench Pro: Can AI Agents Solve Long-Horizon Software Engineering Tasks?

 \textbf{Requirements.} Problems in \benchmarkname~can be more complex than previous iterations of SWE-Bench, and thus, we introduce requirements to resolve any potential ambiguity issues.
 For each problem, we list out a set of requirements that give additional detail on what is needed to solve the task.
 These requirements are grounded on the unit tests that are used for validation.
 For example, a requirement might specify the route names and functionality expected for an API.

-\textbf{Interface.} A common false negative pattern in existing evaluation is that, while the interface is specified implicitly in the problem statement, models may misname classes or function names.
-Here, we explicitly define the class and function names expected by the tests to avoid the failure mode when relevant.
+\textbf{Interface.} \benchmarkname~tasks include feature additions and code enhancements, such as refactoring, that involve creating or altering classes and methods.
+For these tasks, a common false negative in unit-test verifiers is when a model submits a valid solution with different interfaces than what the unit test is expecting.
+Here, we explicitly define the class and function names expected by the tests to avoid this failure mode when relevant.

 \textbf{Environments.} Each task is evaluated in a containerized, language-specific environment with full dependency resolution.
 Python tasks use isolated virtual environments, JavaScript/TypeScript tasks use Node.js with npm/yarn, and Go tasks use module-aware environments with proper GOPATH configuration.
 All environments will be released as pre-built docker images to ensure that they are fully reproducible.